sourcebots/volunteer-docs/content/essential-knowledge/software-platforms.md

 Github is the main storage location for our version controlled code.
 It also provides issue tracking for the included repositories.

-The sourcebots github org can be found at https://github.com/sourcebots
+The SourceBots Github organisation can be found at https://github.com/sourcebots

 ## Google Docs